 Charter is about saving you time and, often, money on your business trips.
-Safety, security, convenience and productivity are key reasons why individuals and companies choose charter air travel.
+Safety, security, convenience, and productivity are key reasons why individuals and companies choose charter air travel.

 Charter is the convenience of traveling on your schedule rather than the airlines’ schedule and flying to airports closer to your final ground destination.
-With the ability to fly in and out of more than 5,500 public use airports in the United States, air charter provides convenient access to your final destination.
+With the ability to fly in and out of more than 5,500 public-use airports in the United States, air charter provides convenient access to your final destination.
 Selecting a charter operator is not difficult, nor does it require a vast knowledge of the industry or federal air carrier regulations.

-Best of all, charter is having complete control over your travel environment, while enjoying the comfort, safety and security of a private aircraft.
+Best of all, a charter is having complete control over your travel environment, while enjoying the comfort, safety, and security of a private aircraft.
 Charter aircraft operators are often referred to as on-demand or air taxi operators.
 The synonymous terms convey the key attribute of charter service – we’re there when you call, ready to conform to your unique schedule and needs.

-But, to help you form your own opinion of what charter is – and what it can do for you or your business – let’s answer a few of the most common questions asked about charter to help you select an operator that can meet your needs.
+But, to help you form your own opinion of what charter is – and what it can do for you or your business – let’s answer a few of the most common questions asked about the charter to help you select an operator that can meet your needs.